kaylazy/VisageVerify/README.md

  5. After making a selection the next image will be displayed.

 ### Release Notes:

 **v2.0 (WIP)**:

--    Refactored Code
+[x]    Refactored Code
--    Fast Scan Feature (stop scanning reference images if a specified match percentage value or greater is already found)
+[x]    Fast Scan Feature (stop scanning reference images if a specified match percentage value or greater is already found) []     Auto Delete Feature (automatically delete compared images that do not meet specific match percentage) []     Skip Feature (do not display images that do not meet a specific match percentage) []     Installable Executable

-    TO-DO:
--     Auto Delete Feature (automatically delete compared images that do not meet specific match percentage)
--     Skip Feature (do not display images that do not meet a specific match percentage)
--     Installable Executable

 **v1.1**: